zoezheng04/RISC-V-CPU/statements/gurjan.md

 I was responsible for creating, testing and debugging the Single Cycle CPU, which was a crucial part of this project.
 It was essential that the Single Cycle CPU fully functioned as intended, allowing us to attempt the stretched goals.

-I did most of the debugging alone which was challenging as it required me to go over all the components made by everyone and make any necessary changes.
-I had the same role in Lab 4 which helped, as I was famiilar with all the different components.
+I did most of the debugging alone, which was challenging, as it required me to go over all the components made by everyone and make any necessary changes.
+I had the same role in Lab 4, which helped, as I was famiilar with all the different components.

 ### Design

 Before creating the top file, I drew out a schematic diagram for the single cycle CPU.
-It was quite similar to the diagram shown in lectures however included various muxes to implement the jump instructions and include the trigger.
+It was quite similar to the diagram shown in lectures, however, it included various muxes to implement the jump instructions and include the trigger.

-We had decided to implement all the muxes in the top file instead of in the component files.
-This would make it easier to test each component before putting the CPU together to reduce errors and make the debugging easier.
+We had decided to implement all the muxes in the top file as opposed to the component files.
+This would make it easier to test each component before putting the CPU together, helping reduce errors, making the debugging easier.

-For the trigger, I added it so that it functions like a overridde start and reset button, so when pressed it will start the programme from the beginning.
+For the trigger, I added it so that it functions like a overridde start/reset button, so when pressed it will start the programme from the beginning.
+If not pressed at the beginning, it will remain at the start at 0.

 ![](images/single-cycle.jpg)

 ### Testing and Debugging

-At first I tested the cpu with the counter from lab 4 since we knew that the counter machine code was working from the previous lab.
+At first I tested the CPU with the counter from Lab 4, since we knew that the counter machine code was working from the previous lab.

-When testing the cpu, there was an error which would cause Verilator to abort due to there not being a 'dc convergence'.
-This was the first time I had gotten such an error and was unsure on how to debug this.
-After discussing with the team, I broke down the top file into 4 different top files for various stages and then created another top file to put them all together.
-This allowed me to test the 3 different stages independently for errors and to help solve the problem.([commit](https://github.com/zoezheng04/Team-8/commit/a59c95c0c4fb2b720fcfe34eb5130a01b0c0bc4d))
+When testing the CPU, there was an error which would cause Verilator to abort.
+This was because there wasn't a 'dc convergence'.
+This was the first time I had seen such an error and therefore was unsure as how to debug this.
+After discussing with the team, I broke down the top file into 4 different top files for various stages, and then created another top file to put them all together.
+This allowed me to test the 4 different stages independently for errors, helping me solve the problem.([commit](https://github.com/zoezheng04/Team-8/commit/a59c95c0c4fb2b720fcfe34eb5130a01b0c0bc4d))

 ![](images/altered_single_cycle.png)

-After making this change and testing all the top files individually, the cpu worked for the counter!
+After making this change and testing all the top files individually, the CPU worked for the counter!

 Here's a video of the counter working: